UWSEDS-aut17/uwseds-group-nw-climate-crew/README.md

 python setup.py develop --user
 ~~~~

-4. Then you can run the visualization from the uwseds-group-nw-climate-crew directory by typing the following in the terminal.
+4. Then, you can run the visualization from the uwseds-group-nw-climate-crew directory by typing the following in the terminal.
 ~~~~
 python ./scripts/futurefish_dash.py
 ~~~~

-5. Then copy the following url into a browser to navigate to the site.
+5. Then copy the following url into a browser to navigate to the application.
 ~~~~
 http://127.0.0.1:5000/
 ~~~~